JakeSteam/blog-programming/_posts/2023-02-03-merging-multiple-jekyll-codebases-into-one.md

 Due to this, there's plenty of next steps I'm excited for!
 First, I want to write proper documentation for minimaJake and all the blogs that use it.
 Right now they just have basic documentation from when I was learning Jekyll, not particularly helpful for anyone who has spent 5 minutes with Jekyll!
 Next, some way to navigate easily between my growing collection of sites...

+PS: This is my first post using [Excalidraw](https://excalidraw.com/) for diagrams, it's great!

 ## Notes

 ### Actions taken